RoPerrier/CTJ/README.md

 **Returns:**

-- (*list of string*) – A list of strings containing the assessment results in the format [Max, Min].
+- sort (*list of string*) – A list of string containing the assessment results in the format [Max, Min].
 #### CTJ Assessment Method

 #### `CTJ.ctj_assessment_method(slider_range, trio, nb_assessment)`